Retention

 2. Analyze your retention report using the:

-* **Retention Table** – A detailed table displaying the exact number of users retained or dropped off for each day, week, or month within the selected time period.
+Shows a detailed breakdown of retained and dropped-off users for each day, week, or month in the selected period.

 ### Example: